xarvh/exalted-cypher-system/splats/lunars/charms.md

 ---> While inside the territory, the Lunar can use her Recovery rolls to heal the territory.

 At the Storyteller’s discretion, this can also undo blights, infestations, or curses upon the land.

+### Night Stalker Approach
+`Essence 2`

+Gleaning subtlety from the shadows, the Lunar darkens her soul’s light.
+She mutes all motes spent on a Larceny roll, Stealth roll, or action taken in concealment.

+### Skulking Rat Spirit
+`Mind 3`

+The Lunar moves without trace, leaving no sign of her presence.

+Refuse a GM Intrusion?

+### Noonday Shadow Tread
+``

+Ignore light?

+### Snake-Finger Style
+``

+The Lunar’s fingers move with supreme precision and fluidity, dipping in and out of a merchant’s pocket or teasing a lock’s tumblers open from inside.

+Count twice the Ability used to pickpocket a character, pick a lock, disable a trap, cheat at cards or dice, poison a drink, or similar actions.
+She suffers no penalties or increased difficulty from lacking equipment.

+### Elusive Prey Approach
+``

+After Dodging an attack (whether successfully or not) she may use this Charm to reflexively roll to enter concealment, subject to the usual penalties to Stealth in combat.

+### Thieving Magpie Trick (Changing Moon)
+``

+The loss of a stolen object won't be noticed before (Tier) minutes?

+### Flashing Steel Reversal
+``

+Steal someone's weapon (use Larceny)
+With enough excess successes, break wielder's attunement and attune in his stead.